Skip to Content

 Day 9: Port Lincoln.
 Fly to Adelaide and then Port Lincoln with the afternoon at leisure.

-Day 10: Neptune Islands.
-After a safety briefing, you'll depart the Marina at 7 am, heading towards the Neptune Islands.
-The 2.5-hour cruise takes you along the edge of Port Lincoln National Park, through Thorny Passage, and into the Southern Ocean.
+Day 10: Neptune Islands (Great White Shark Cage Dive).
+After a safety briefing, depart the Marina at 7 am, heading towards the Neptune Islands.
+The 2.5-hour cruise follows along the edge of Port Lincoln National Park, through Thorny Passage, and into the Southern Ocean.
 While enjoying a light breakfast, keep an eye out for playful dolphins, seabirds and White-bellied Sea Eagles.

 Upon arrival at the Neptune Islands, the skipper will find a sheltered spot to moor.
-You'll gather on the back deck to discuss dive safety and procedures.
-No prior experience is needed for this surface dive, allowing everyone to enjoy the underwater action in the cage over the next 5-6 hours.
-You'll also spot local wildlife like Australian Sea-lions, Long-nosed Fur Seals, and various birds.
+Gather on the back deck to discuss dive safety and procedures.
+No prior experience is needed for this Great White Shark surface dive, allowing everyone to enjoy the underwater action in the cage over the next 5-6 hours.
+It is common to spot local wildlife like Australian Sea-lions, Long-nosed Fur Seals, and various birds.
 Enjoy tea, coffee, soft drinks, snacks, and a buffet lunch, before returning to the marina around 6 pm.

 Day 11: Port Lincoln National Park.
-Tour stunning Port Lincoln, nestled on the shores of beautiful Boston Bay where you will learn about the city's discovery and history while enjoying the tastes of the "Seafood Capital of Australia', as you sample the freshest seafood of the region.
+Tour stunning Port Lincoln, nestled on the shores of beautiful Boston Bay to learn about the city's discovery and history while enjoying the tastes of the "Seafood Capital of Australia'.

 Experience the diversity of the 29,000ha Lincoln National Park via 4WD, where rugged cliffs and stunning sand dunes, provide an opportunity to view Osprey, White Bellied Sea-Eagles, Long-nosed Fur Seals off the rocks of Donnington Point, Bottlenose Dolphins, Western Grey Kangaroos, Emus, Rosenberg's Goanna (warmer months) and dragon lizards.
 Later in the afternoon, come face to face with wild Koalas, the cuddly icon of Australia as they laze in the Manna gums.
 Fly back to Adelaide early evening.